tengstrand/lein-polylith/readme.md

   (core/add-two x))  ; delegates to the implementation
 ```

-Note that the signature of the *component interface* and its corresponding *workspace interface* must match exactly, otherwise you will get compilation errors when running the [test](#test), [compile](#compile) or [build](#build) command.
+Note that the signature of the *component interface* and its corresponding *workspace interface* must match exactly, otherwise you will get compilation errors when compiling the code.
-It's also important that the namespace of the interface has the name *interface* otherwise commands like [add](#add) and [remove](#remove) will not work correctly.
+It's also important that the interface namespace is named *interface*, otherwise commands like [add](#add) and [remove](#remove) will not work properly.

-The recommendation is to keep your components small and to put all your function signatures in the *interface* namespace under the path to the component, e.g. *se.example.user.interface*.
-If you have hundreds of functions it could be a sign that the component is too big.
-You may have your reasons to create huge components or to organise the functions and in these cases it can be an idea to split up the interface into several namespaces like *se.example.user.x.interface* and *se.example.user.y.interface*.

 ### Compose a system